-We develop five orthogonal factors out of the fourteen explanatory variables above to mitigate the issue of multicollinearity.
+We construct five orthogonal factors to represent the information originally contained in the fourteen explanatory variables described above, which mitigates the issue of multicollinearity.
 Table 6 shows the correlation between the original fourteen explanatory variables and the constructed factors.
 We interpret factor 1 as “Outliers and general variations”, factor 2 as “Sales level and variation”, factor 3 as “Central tendency of sales”, factor 4 as “Price level and variation”, and factor 5 as “Randomness and growth”.
-We then regress the percentage improvement by the models based on these 5 factors at SKU level.
+We regress the percentage improvement by the models based on these five factors at SKU level.
 For robustness, we construct the model with and without dummy variables for product categories.

 Table 6.
 The pattern of the factors